 Who can apply?

-Anyone interested in carrying out research using one of the beam lines on ASTRID (and soon also ASTRID2), either from academia or industry, may apply.
+Anyone interested in carrying out research using one of the beam lines on ASTRID2, either from academia or industry, may apply.

-- ISA is a member of the transnational access programme, CALIPSO.
-From the beginning of 2013 we will be able to support users from EU member and associated states with an allowance for travel and subsistence, with beam time free of charge.
+- ISA is a member of the transnational access programme, CALIPSOplus.
+We are able to support users from EU member and associated states with an allowance for travel and subsistence, with beam time free of charge.
 For more information regarding this funding visit this page.

 - Users from outside of Europe are also welcome to apply for access, we are unable to provide you with any funding for your visit, but the use of experimental facilities will be provided free of charge.

-- Danish users are also not supported under the CALIPSO programme, but are requested to submit proposals in order to allow us to plan the user schedule.
+- Danish users are also not supported under the CALIPSOplus programme, but are requested to submit proposals for evaluation and in order to allow us to plan the user schedule.

 How to apply?

-Every year we make a call for proposals asking potential users to submit an application for time on one of the facilities at ASTRID.
+Every year in the Autumn we make a call for proposals asking potential users to submit an application for time on one of the facilities at ASTRID2.
 The proposals are peer-reviewed by a panel and you will be informed of the outcome shortly afterwards.

-If you have not carried out experiments on one of the ASTRID beamlines before, we recommend that you contact the relevant beamline scientist before submitting a proposal.
+If you have not carried out experiments on one of the beam lines before, we recommend that you contact the relevant beamline scientist before submitting a proposal.

-In addition let us urge you to draw the attention of any potential new users to the ASTRID synchrotron radiation facility and all the possibilities that ASTRID and ASTRID2 present.
+In addition let us urge you to draw the attention of any potential new users to the ASTRID2 synchrotron radiation facility and all the possibilities that ASTRID2 present.